Lower Burgundy: History

 By the Treaty of Prüm (19 September 855), the realm of Middle Francia was divided by three sons of Emperor Lothair I: the eldest, emperor Louis II, received Italy; the middle son, king Lothair II received Lotharingia (including Upper Burgundy); and the youngest, king Charles, received Lower Burgundy (including Provence).
 Thus, a distinctive Carolingian kingdom, centered on Lower Burgundy, was created.
 King Charles of Lower Burgundy died already in 863, and his realm was divided between his brothers.

 In 869, king Lothair II died and almost all of his domains in Burgundy (both Upper and Lower) went to his brother Louis II, while the rest of Lothair′s realm was divided between Louis the German and Charles the Bald by the Treaty of Meerssen in 870.
 In 875, emperor Louis II died, and his domains in Burgundy (both Upper and Lower) went to Charles the Bald, thus being integrated into West Francia.
 In 877, king Charles was succeeded by his son Louis the Stammerer, who ruled over West Francia, including Burgundy.

 King Louis of West Francia died in 879, and was succeeded by two minor sons, kings Louis III and Carloman II.
 Renounced allegiance to young kings, count Boso f Vienne claimed independence in order to carve up a realm of his own in Lower Burgundy, including Provence.
 On 15 October 879, several bishops and influential nobles of the region around the rivers Rhône and Saône assembled in the Synod of Mantaille and elected Boso as king, thus making him the first non-Carolingian king in Western Europe in more than a century.

 The Kingdom of Lower Burgundy, known also as the Kingdom of Provence, comprised the ecclesiastical provinces of the archbishops of Arles, Aix, Vienne, Lyon (without Langres), and probably Besançon, as well as the dioceses of Tarentaise, Uzès, and Viviers.

 Boso was an unsuccessful ruler and by 882 king Carloman of West Francia reintegrated much of the Lower Burgundy into the West Frankish realm, forcing Boso to retreat into his remaining Provencal domains.
-When king Carloman died in 884, emperor Charles the Fat expanded his rule over the in the entire West Frankish realm, which included much of the Lower Burgundy.
-In january 887, Boso died in Provence, and his claims were inherited by his son Louis, who was still a boy, and thus under guardianship of his mother, queen Ermengard, who appealed to emperor Charles and secured family possessions for her young son.
-Already in November 887, Arnulf of Carinthia deposed his uncle, emperor Charles, but queen Ermengard managed to preserve her sons possessions by appealing to the new king Arnulf.
+When king Carloman died in 884, emperor Charles the Fat expanded his rule over the entire West Frankish realm, which included much of the Lower Burgundy.
+In January 887, Boso died in Provence, and his claims were inherited by his son Louis, who was still a boy, and thus under guardianship of his mother, queen Ermengard, who appealed to emperor Charles and secured family possessions for her young son.
+Already in November 887, Arnulf of Carinthia deposed his uncle, emperor Charles, but queen Ermengard managed to preserve her son's possessions by appealing to the new king Arnulf.